jeremyreeder/gridscout/docs/index.md

 ## Are my searches secure?
 Searches go through Google.
 They are encrypted so that only you and Google can read them.
 They're associated with whatever Google account you choose to use when you create a Google Places API key.
+No, you can't trust Google.
+If a better service can be found elsewhere, then we may ditch Google in the future.
-If you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
+In the meantime, if you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
 Then use it only in public places like libraries and coffee shops, and only while wearing a mask; or use an anonymous VPN service such as [ProtonVPN][protonvpn] or [Tor][tor], which will conceal your location with less trouble.
 Lastly, when setting your base location, don't use your exact actual location unless you're okay with Google knowing it.
 Truncate your coordinates to 10-kilometer precision if you like, or set a base location on the other side of town; your search results won't be drastically affected.

 Aerial views are accessed through [GISsurfer][gis-surfer].
 When you access the aerial view of a location, your web browser will submit that location's